Starfall-s-Hearth/Librarium-F.O.S./README.md

-# Librarium F.O.S. 📚
+# Librarium S.I.D.E. 💡

-A local-first, neurodivergent-friendly shell environment for Termux, designed to be atomic, lightweight, and extensible.
+A Smart Integrated Dev Environment for the Termux command line.

 > ### 🚧 Alpha Status 🚧
-> This project is in the early stages of development.
+> This project is in the early stages of development and is currently undergoing a significant rewrite and rebrand.
 Expect frequent changes, potential bugs, and breaking updates.
 It is not yet recommended for general use.

 > ### ⚠️ Disclaimer
 > This project is being developed with the assistance of a large language model (Google's Gemini).
 It is primarily a personal project built for my specific needs, workflow, and hardware.
 While it's open source, it is not intended as a general-purpose, drop-in solution for all users.